yashapatel131/Campus_Eats/README.md

 6)	The database will serve as an important data collection source providing valuable information about nutrition and eating habits of campus community members.

+## Part 1:

+1)	Using the script that is provided, load the CampusEats database using the SQL script.
+Reverse engineer to the CampusEats Model.
+Study the model and the database to understand the tables, relationships and characteristics of existing data.
+2)	Review the business rules below.
+Make sure the database is in compliance with the business rules.
+3)	Following proper guidelines for fully normalized relational databases, your team is responsible for the addition of a rating system for both drivers and restaurants.
+The rating files must show supertypes and subtypes.
+Load the tables with sufficient test data (http://www.generatedata.com can be used or the records can be entered manually– 40 or more rating records for your test data conforming to your supertype-subtype requirements).
+4)	After adding the tables, reverse engineer to update the model.
+5)	Analyze the indexes that are already in the database.
+Implement any improvements based on the business rules and your interpretation of how the data might be used.
+6)	Create three advanced views that include the ratings tables.

 ![EERD](Images/Group5_ERDiagram.PNG)